joryanick/Obfuscator-Executive/README.md

 See release notes on our [Changelog page](https://obfuscator-executive.com/#changelog).

 ## DOWNLOAD / INSTALL
-The latest installer and updates are available from our [Download page](https://obfuscator-executive.com/#download).
+The latest Trial version installer and updates are available from our [Download page](https://obfuscator-executive.com/#download).

 ## BUG REPORTS / FEATURE REQUESTS / SUPPORT
 The [Issues page](https://github.com/joryanick/Obfuscator-Executive/issues) may be used for these needs.
 Ehen reporting a bug, please provide a clear description along with steps to reproduce the issue.
 Your feedback is greatly appreciated.